-Guidance on the Market Share Threshold.
+Guidance on the market share threshold.
 The Authority's practice has construed the provisions on the market share threshold in very broad terms.
 In particular:

-- Market Share in Portugal.
-Although the Authority's practice on market definition broadly follows the case law of the European Courts and the practice of the European Commission, for the purpose of determining jurisdiction the Authority will consider the share of the undertakings concerned in the relevant product market in Portugal, even if the geographic market is wider or narrower in scope (see inter alia decision of 27 April 2006 in case 11/2006, Gestores UEEIbersuizas-Vista/UEE). - Transfer of market position.
+- Market share in Portugal.
+Although the Authority's practice on market definition broadly follows the case law of the European Courts and the practice of the European Commission, for the purpose of determining jurisdiction the Authority will consider the share of the undertakings concerned in the relevant product market in Portugal, even if the geographic market is wider in scope (see inter alia decision of 27 April 2006 in case 11/2006, Gestores UEEIbersuizas-Vista/UEE). - Transfer of market position.
 The mere transfer of an undertaking's position in a given market (i.e., when the acquiring economic group was not active in the same relevant market(s) as the acquired company previously to the merger) is understood by the Authority as the "acquisition" of a market share for jurisdictional purposes.
-Therefore, if the target has a 50% or 30%-plus share in a relevant product market in Portugal, depending on the case, the acquisition must be notified to the Authority even though, pre-merger, the acquirer(s) had no activity in that market or in any closely related market (see decision of 20 April 2004 in case 7/2004, DBAG/SAF).
+Therefore, if the target has a 50% or 30%-plus share in a relevant product market in Portugal, depending on the case, the acquisition must be notified to the Authority even though, pre-merger, the acquirer(s) had no activity in that market or in any closely related market (see decision of 20 April 2004 in case 7/2004, DBAG/SAF). - No de minimis exception for market share.
+If the acquirer has a market share above 50% or 30% in a relevant product market in Portugal and the target is (or is expected to be) present in the same market, the relevant threshold will always be met, even though the market share of the target is less than 1% (decision of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra).

-- No de minimis exception for market share.
-If the acquirer has a market share above 50% or 30% in a relevant product market in Portugal and the target is (or is expected to be) present in the same market, the relevant threshold will always be met, even though the market share of the target is less than 1% (decision of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra). - Future market share.
-If the acquired company, previously to or at the time of the acquisition, had no activity in the relevant market, the Authority will consider, for the purposes of determining its jurisdiction, the estimated market share of such company in the future, taking into account inter alia its estimated capacity (see decisions of 12 July 2004 in case 18/2004 Secil Britas/Carcubos, and of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra). - having a 50%-plus or 30%-plus share in a relevant product market in Portugal, the acquisition by one of the parents (formerly exercising joint control) of sole control over the company may be perceived by the Authority as a "reinforcement" of its market share (see decision of 1 July 2005 in case 34/2005, CTT/Mailtec), although in other cases it has decided otherwise (see for instance, decision of 30 November 2007 in case 73/2007, Sonae Sierra/GaiaShopping). - Market share calculation.
-When more than one independent source on market dimension and market shares estimate is available, notifying parties should take particular care in selecting the source of market share estimates on which to base the decision on whether or not to notify (in case 3/2009, Schweppes/JOI/Spirit, decision of 6 March 2009, the concentration fell below the threshold according to the data of an independent research company, and was therefore not notified; several months later the acquirer was compelled to file, after the Authority decided that a different independent source, according to which the market share threshold was met, was the most relevant).
+- Future market share.
+If the acquired company, previously to or at the time of the acquisition, had no activity in the relevant market, the Authority will consider, for the purposes of determining its jurisdiction, the estimated market share of such company in the future, taking into account inter alia its estimated capacity (see decisions of 12 July 2004 in case 18/2004 Secil Britas/Carcubos, and of 11 November 2005 in case 16/2005, Enernova/Ortiga-Safra). - having a 50%-plus or 30%-plus share in a relevant product market in Portugal, the acquisition by one of the parents (formerly exercising joint control) of sole control over the company may be perceived by the Authority as a "reinforcement" of its market share (see decision of 1 July 2005 in case 34/2005, CTT/Mailtec). - Market share calculation.
+When more than one independent source on market dimension and market shares estimate is available, notifying parties should take particular care in selecting the source of market share estimates on which to base the decision on whether or not to notify (in case 3/2009, Schweppes/JOI/Spirit, decision of 6 March 2009, the concentration fell below the threshold according to the data of an independent research company, and was therefore not notified; several months later the acquirer was compelled to file after the Authority decided that a different independent source, according to which the market share threshold was met, was the most relevant).